 Nonetheless, the Governor continues to negotiate with Sempra to purchase its transmission.
 The Governor has said that once he completes the deal with Sempra, he will go the bankruptcy court and ask the court to adopt a similar deal with PG&E.

-And on the heels of PG&E’s bankruptcy, Many legislators—Democratics in particular—have stated increasingly that bankruptcy offers a better option for California than the deal cut by the Governor with Edison.
+And on the heels of PG&E’s bankruptcy, many legislators—Democratics in particular—have stated increasingly that bankruptcy offers a better option for California than the deal cut by the Governor with Edison.

 The Republicans have stated that the Governor will not get “a single Republic vote for his plan.”